FaztWeb/javascript-quiz-oop/README.md

 ## Javascript quiz example

-a simpñe quiz application to practice object orientend programming in Javascript
+a simple quiz application to practice object orientend programming in Javascript